Metapolis/metacity-core/README.md

 #### Submitting an Issue ####

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of a readily available workaround.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we ask you to provide a minimal code snippet that shows a reproduction of the problem.

 You can file new issues by filling out our [new issue form](lien github).